 - official arrests.

-Example: A police officer sees three people who look like they are planning to rob a store.
+Example: A law enforcement officer sees three people who look like they are planning to rob a store.
 He approaches them and asks for their names.
 They refuse to respond and the officer detains them by stopping and frisking them.
 He finds a gun on two of them.
 He arrests both of them.1

 Law enforcement officers infringe more on a suspect’s rights as they move from a consensual encounter towards an arrest.
 Each step requires additional justification.

 2. What are consensual police encounters?

 Purely consensual police encounters are not detentions.
 You are free to leave if you choose.
-Police generally do not need reasonable suspicion or probable cause to initiate a consensual encounter.
+Law enforcement officers generally do not need reasonable suspicion or probable cause to initiate a consensual encounter.
 They do not need a reason to talk to someone in public.

-Example: A police officer approaches someone on the sidewalk.
+Example: A law enforcement officer approaches someone on the sidewalk.
 He asks if they would mind answering a few questions about a recent shoplifting offense in the area.